openkfw/TruBudget/docs/operation-administration/architecture.md

 ## Multiple nodes architecture
 Following architecture diagram shows a network with 3 nodes from 3 different organizations including the tech stack and communication protocols.
-Organizations can decide which additional TruBudget features they want to add or if they want to connect their own (external) system via Trubudget's API.
+Organizations can decide which additional TruBudget features they want to add or if they want to connect their own (external) system via TruBudget's API.

 ![trubudget-architecture](./img/Trubudget-architecture-diagram.PNG)